luizfilipezs/easy-coding/README.md

 class SomeType { }
 ```

-It is helpful when you are wrapping the class inside a function (as when exporting a module to a version supported by browsers) and want to make it available from anywhere.
+It is helpful when you are wrapping the class inside a function (like when exporting a module to a version supported by browsers) and want to make it available from anywhere.

 ### Classes